 Is registration required?

-- Families must register ahead of time and due to space limitations, planning, materials, etc. we are unable to accommodate walk-ins.
+- Families must register ahead of time and due to space limitations, planning, materials, etc. and we are unable to accommodate walk-ins.
 Registration for each Parent & Family Orientation session will close one week prior to the Orientation date or when that date reaches capacity.

 Can I change my registration?